makezurich/makezurich-hardware-intro/README.md

 See https://www.arduino.cc/en/Guide/NANO33BLESense

-### Measuring orientation in space of the Nano
-The Arduino Nano BLE Sense has a 9-axis inertial measuring unit (IMU), the [LSM9DS1](https://www.st.com/resource/en/datasheet/lsm9ds1.pdf).

-This IMU includes an accelerometer, a gyroscope and a magnetometer, all im 3D space.

-To use it, install the [ArduinoLSM9DS1 library](https://www.arduino.cc/en/Reference/ArduinoLSM9DS1) and check the examples.

 ### Measuring humidity and temperature with the Nano
 The Arduino Nano BLE Sense has a humidity and temperature sensor, the ...